Dehydrated Sourdough Starter Flakes 35g

 -

 Liquid on Top (Hooch): This is normal and indicates the starter is hungry.
 Stir it in and feed as scheduled.
-If mold appears, discard the batch and start over with fresh flakes, ensuring a clean jar and proper water.
+If mould appears, discard the batch and start over with fresh flakes, ensuring a clean jar and proper water.

 -